esotuvaka/Spotify-Searcher/README.md

 ### Changelog:

+9/26/2022

+- Fixed dark mode UI issues on AlbumCard component
+- Improved Options component UI
+- Fixed Mobile UI for AlbumCard
+- Fixed 4K UI for AlbumCard
+- Added new Modal for each album that shows album name, release date, a link to listen on spotify, the artists, and the number of tracks

 9/24/2022

 - Created Options component that enables color theme choice, genre numbers displayed, and linking to browser URL or in-app URI